CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 Each relational database management system may have its own particular ways of how exactly an index is implemented, but generally speaking:

-1. Each index works on one relation* - more specifically, the index is based on a column (or columns) in that relation.
+1. Each index works on one relation<sup>1</sup> - more specifically, the index is based on a column (or columns) in that relation.
 2. Indexes are automatically created for primary key and unique constraint columns.
 3. The database query planner takes into account the indexes available when